markosski/lambdaweb4s/README.md

 ## Usage

-Add `lambdaweb4s` dependency to your build system and create class that extends `LambdaWebHandler`
+Add `lambdaweb4s` dependency to your build system and create class that extends `LambdaWebHandler`.
+When deploying to AWS, configure your lambda function to be backed either by Application Load Balancer or API Gateway in passthrough mode.
+When executed locally, built-in web server will start up that you can use to test your application endpoints locally.

 ```scala